 People with mental health problems are more likely to suffer from addiction.
 Quitting drinking puts you on the right path toward better mental health and greater self-awareness.

 5. You Can Lose Weight and Get in Better Shape

 People who drink daily can consume hundreds if not thousands of extra calories every week.
 Alcohol has no nutritional value, so the “empty calories” you always hear about really are empty.
 In fact, your body wants to expel alcohol, so it’s more likely to focus on that rather than reducing fats or carbohydrates and sugars.

 Cutting back on drinking or quitting entirely can significantly reduce your caloric intake and help you get in better shape.
-Sober October is also a great time to take up a daily exercise routine, so you’ll be able to channel your thoughts and energy into something healthy while slimming down.
+It is also a great time to take up a daily exercise routine, so you’ll be able to channel your thoughts and energy into something healthy while slimming down.